Jan Janszn. Weltevree (1595-1657)

 And so it happened that I signed up as a sailoron the "Hollandia" in 1626 and left for Indonesië (Indië it was called by the Dutch then) on March 17th of that year.
 From Jakarta I went to Decima (the present Dejima) at Nagasaki Japan in 1627 with the yacht the "Ouwerkerck".

 On our way we encountered a lot of head wind, which meant that the journey took a lot longer than expected.
 As a result, we were without drinking water.
 The captain decided that we could not continue the rest of the trip and had to look for water.

 I went ashore with two mates to get a few tons of water.
 The other two were Dirck Gijsbertsz, also from De Rijp and Jan Pieterse Verbaest from Amsterdam.
-The island proved to be Jeju (formerly Chesu) in the far south of Korea, about 20 km from the mainland.
+The island proved to be Jeju (formerly Chesu) in the far south of Korea, a couple of ours sailing from the mainland.
 We were still busy filling the barrels when we were discovered by a group of soldiers and we were captured.
 When the crew of the Ouwerkerck saw this, the sails were hoisted and they hastily sailed away.